-Signed: lan Clarke
+Signed: by Ian Clarke, Trustee Director

-Signed: Daniel Sheehan
+Signed: by Daniel Sheehan, Trustee Director

 Appendix 1: Responsibilities, decision-making Page 6 of 11 and fees

 The Trustee has decided on the following division of responsibilities and decision-making for the Plan.
 This division is based upon the Trustee's understanding of the various legal requirements placed upon it, and its view that this division allows for efficient operation of the Plan overall, with access to an appropriate level of expert advice and service.
 The Trustee's investment powers are set out within the Plan's governing documentation.